SKProCH/AwgClientDockerPortForwarding/README.md

           # For Traefik, the wg0 interface is now "native".
           network_mode: service:amnezia-client
         ```

-    b.
-Make awg-client use your host network:
+    - Make awg-client use your host network:

       ```yaml
       services:
         amnezia:
           image: ghcr.io/skproch/awg-client:main
           container_name: amnezia-client
           # Enable host network mode.
 The awg0 interface will appear on the host.
           network_mode: host
           # Grant permissions to manage the host's network stack
           privileged: true
           cap_add:
             - NET_ADMIN
           devices:
             - /dev/net/tun:/dev/net/tun
-            sysctls:
-              - net.ipv4.conf.all.src_valid_mark=1
           volumes:
             - ./awg.conf:/config/awg0.conf:ro
           restart: unless-stopped

         traefik:
           # Enable host network mode, so awg client and app was in the same network
           network_mode: host
           ...
       ```
       Make sure that you also do `network_mode: host` for your app!
       If you don't do this, Docker will create a NAT for its bridge and nothing will work.

 5. **Start:**